Zeros of Meixner and Krawtchouk polynomials: Introduction

 The classical orthogonal polynomials of a discrete variable are used extensively and have many applications in various fields including combinatorial analysis, theoretical and mathematical physics, group representation theory and stochastic processes.
-For example, close relationships have been found linking generalised spherical harmonics for SU(2) with Krawtchouk polynomials \cite{Koorn} and Meixner polynomials have been used to analyse discrete stochastic processes in the context of spectral analysis in the Laplace domain (cf. \cite{Graf}).
+For example, Meixner polynomials have been used to analyse discrete stochastic processes in the context of spectral analysis in the Laplace domain (cf. \cite{Graf}) and close relationships have been found linking generalised spherical harmonics for SU(2) with a special class of Meixner polynomials known as Krawtchouk polynomials \cite{Koorn}.

-Meixner polynomials may be defined by (cf. \cite[p.174]{Ismail}) When $\b>0$ and $0<c<1$, these polynomials have the discrete orthogonality property
+In this paper we make a comprehensive study of the zero location of Meixner and Krawtchouk polynomials, in particular for parameter values where (some of) the zeros are real.